genricoloni/Blueberry/README.md

  Once you stop the script, the wallpaper will be reset to the default one.

+ NOTE: if you wanna contribute, please, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Images

 There are 5 modes: Album Cover, Gradient (up-down and center-out), Blurred, Waveform and Controller.
 From now, you can choose which one to use by setting them using the `settings` command in the CLI.
 Here are some examples: